How we are preparing for energy and growing food for an uncertain future.

 A garden that provides all of our veggies.
 While this may sound very simple it has taken us about 7 years to finally get very good harvests.
 We use the the deep compost mulch system.
 Gardening is one of the best ways to reduce our overshoot.
 It teaches us a lot about growing plants, working with the weather and dealing with pests.
 Dorothee covers everything in oat straw to keep in the moisture and keep weeds away.

 Dorothee in the garden.

 Preserving and canning the summer produce in our cold cellar.
 There is little use in growing many fruits and veggies without preserving them by canning or drying.
 Dorothee dries fruit in a commercially available food dryer using solar energy during the days of sunshine.
 A number of veggies are put in the cold cellar for the wintertime.
 This is a good idea and certainly lowers our overshoot by not going to the grocery store.
 You also get to know what you are eating and making the preserves to your own liking.
-Yes this one uses electricity produced on the farm but could also be done on our cook stove.
+Yes preserving by drying for produce grown using excess solar electricity on the farm but could also be done on our cook stove.

 Dorothee has canned, preserved veggies in the cold cellar and dried a lot of veggies and fruit.

 Chickens for eggs and meat; Dorothee has heritage breeds, Dorkings, Chantecleers and Americanas .She has over the years figured out a lot of the solutions to keeping chickens.
 I like chickens since it teaches a lot about farm life.
 I do hate killing them but if I want to eat chicken I have learned how to do it the kindest way possible.
 If one gets injured we care for it in the house, sometimes doing simple surgery.
 Every chicken is very unique and some are very smart!
 Keeping chickens is a very good idea and shows how one can live more self sufficiently.